buddypress/BuddyPress-build/readme.txt

 = Where can checkout the latest bleeding edge? =

 BuddyPress subversion trunk can be found at: http://svn.buddypress.org/trunk/

+== Screenshots ==

+1. **Activity Streams** - Global, personal and group activity streams with threaded commenting, direct posting, favoriting and @mentions.
+All with full RSS feed and email notification support.
+2. **Extended Profiles** - Fully editable profile fields allow you to define the fields users can fill in to describe themselves.
+Tailor profile fields to suit your audience.
+3. **Extensible Groups** - Powerful public, private or hidden groups allow your users to break the discussion down into specific topics.
+Extend groups with your own custom features using the group extension API.
+4. **Friend Connections** - Let your users make connections so they can track the activity of others, or filter on only those users they care about the most.
+5. **Private Messaging** - Private messaging will allow your users to talk to each other directly, and in private.
+Not just limited to one on one discussions, your users can send messages to multiple recipients.
+6. **Discussion Forums** - Full powered discussion forums built directly into groups allow for more conventional in-depth conversations.
+7. **WordPress Blogging** - Start a blog built on the best blogging software in the world.
+Even allow each of your users to start their own full powered WordPress blog (with WordPress MU).
+Track new posts and comments across your site.

 == Changelog ==